jnimmo/hass-dmx/README.md

 - DMX frames must send values for all channels in a universe.
 If you have other channels which are controlled by a different device or lighting desk, set Home Assistant to default to 0 values; and set your Art-Net device to merge on highest value rather than most recent update.
 This means channels could be controlled from either the desk or Home Assistant.

-**Art-Net™ Designed by and Copyright Artistic Licence Holdings Ltd"**
+**Art-Net™ Designed by and Copyright Artistic Licence Holdings Ltd**